Australia

 Students are encouraged to get involved in JCU cultural, sporting and recreational activities and students receive a stipend to join the JCU student association.
 Common weekend trips are Mission Beach, Cairns, Daintree Rainforest, Hinchinbrook Island, Whitsunday Islands, and the Great Barrier Reef.
 The JCU Office of International Affairs has a variety of excursions and programs for which students can sign up.

-Previous students can share recommendations for independent travel within Australia as well as outside of Australia (to SE Asia, New Zealand, or Bali).
+Previous students can share recommendations for independent travel within Australia as well as outside of Australia (to Southeast Asia, New Zealand, or Bali).
 Previous students have also become SCUBA certified, and hiked Hinchinbrook Island and Mt.
 Bartle Frere.
 The Hinchinbrook hike, which normally takes 3 - 4 days, is very popular and reservations must be made months in advance.
 Please note that students can explore the Great Barrier Reef by snorkeling or SCUBA diving.

 Australian students normally use study breaks to study; therefore, SLU students should plan to do the same.